timber/docs/README.md

 - **Content pages** imported from the [`docs`](https://github.com/timber/timber/tree/master/docs/) folder of the Timber repository.
 - **Reference pages** for Timber’s PHP classes, which is generated directly from the inline DocBlock documentation of the PHP class files.
 This is handled by the **generate-docs.sh** file, which uses [Teak](https://github.com/timber/teak) to generate the reference.

-If you want to **contribute content** to the documentation, you can create a pull request in the [Timber repository](https://github.com/timber/timber/).

 ## Writing docs